Roof load and roof box - rules, weight and driving behavior

 • Load distributed and secured against movement

-• Tire pressure adjusted for load, see Tires and maintenance
+• Tyre pressure adjusted for the load, see Tyres and maintenance

 Summary

-Roof load and roof box require precise weight handling, solid attachment and adjusted driving style.
-By reducing speed, increasing distance and securing the load properly, you drive safer and more predictably.
+Roof loads and roof boxes demand precise weight management, solid fastening and an adjusted driving style.
+Reduce speed, keep distance and secure the load to drive safely and predictably.